Benign prostatic hyperplasia: Phosphodiesterase inhibitors (PDE)

 A 2018 Cochrane review of studies on men over 60 with moderate to severe lower urinary tract symptoms analyzed the impacts of phosphodiesterase inhibitors (PDE) in comparison to other drugs.
-These drugs may improve urinary symptoms slightly and reduce urinary bother but may also cause more side effects compared to placebo.
+These drugs may improve urinary symptoms slightly and reduce urinary bother but may also cause more side effects than placebo.
 The evidence in this review found that there is probably no difference between PDE and alpha blockers, however when used in combination they may provide a greater improvement in symptoms (with more side effects).
-PDE also likely improves symptoms when used in combination with 5-alpha reductase inhibitors.
+PDE also likely improves symptoms when used with 5-alpha reductase inhibitors.

-Several phosphodiesterase-5 inhibitors are also effective, but may require multiple doses daily to maintain adequate urine flow.
+Several phosphodiesterase-5 inhibitors are also effective but may require multiple doses daily to maintain adequate urine flow.
 Tadalafil, a phosphodiesterase-5 inhibitor, was considered then rejected by NICE in the UK for the treatment of symptoms associated with BPH.
 In 2011, the U.S. Food and Drug Administration approved tadalafil to treat the signs and symptoms of benign prostatic hyperplasia, and for the treatment of BPH and erectile dysfunction (ED), when the conditions occur simultaneously.

 Others

-Antimuscarinics such as tolterodine may also be used, especially in combination with alpha blockers.
+Antimuscarinics such as tolterodine may also be used, especially in combination with alpha-blockers.
 They act by decreasing acetylcholine effects on the smooth muscle of the bladder, thus helping control symptoms of an overactive bladder.

 Self-catheterization

 Intermittent urinary catheterization is used to relieve the bladder in people with urinary retention.
-Self-catheterization is an option in BPH when it is difficult or impossible to completely empty the bladder.
+Self-catheterization is an option in BPH when it is difficult or impossible to empty the bladder.
 Urinary tract infection is the most common complication of intermittent catheterization.
 Several techniques and types of catheter are available, including sterile (single-use) and clean (multiple use) catheters, but, based on current information, none is superior to others in reducing the incidence of urinary tract infection.